arifhamed/arifhamed.github.io/_posts/devotions/2022-03-28-selfishness.md

 - overspending (trivial, but relevant)
 - my "worry" over someone else whom i know closely

-it is that last one where i decided to take a step back and look at myself, because i did not want to affect them in any way, for i truly care for them, very, very much.
+it is that last one where i decided to take a step back and look at myself, because i did not want to affect them in any way, for i truly care for them, very, very much. or do i?

 as i took a step back, i saw myself more. this time, i didn't compartmentalize myself and thought it was just one problem in one area. when a house floods, all the rooms are filled.